docksal/docksal/docs/project-setup.md

 Connected vhost-proxy to "myproject_default" network.
 ```

-Your project site is now running.
-If you visit the project url `http://myproject.docksal` you will get a 404 error, because nothing is there yet!

-**Note: SSH keys password:**
+!!! tip "SSH key password"
-> If you are being asked for password to SSH keys `id_dsa` or `id_rsa` please know that these are **your** keys that were copied over from your `~/.ssh` folder into SSH Agent's container.
-That's why their paths looks like `/root/.ssh/...` because that's the path **inside container**.
-Please provide password(s) if you want to use git or drush commands that require your SSH keys within Docksal (e.g. often project init script or composer script contains repository checkout that would require your key).
+    If you are being asked for password to SSH keys `id_dsa` or `id_rsa`, please know that these are **your** keys that were copied over from your `~/.ssh` folder into SSH Agent's container.
+Their paths looks like `/root/.ssh/...` because that's the path **inside container**.
+Please provide password(s) to your keys if you want to use git or drush commands that require your SSH keys within Docksal (e.g. often project init script or composer script contains repository checkout that would require your key).

-### 4) Setup document root.
+#### 4. Setup document root and create index file

 To have a working site, you need to add a document root and start adding files.

-`mkdir docroot`
+If your project is empty then create a new `docroot` folder and `index.html` or `index.php` inside it.

 In this docroot folder you can add any project files you want: a plain HTML, PHP-based CMS or pure PHP project.

+#### 5. Done

+Your project site is now running.
+You can visit project url in your browser `http://myproject.docksal`

+!!! tip "VIRTUAL HOST name"
+    By default virtual host name is equal to project folder name sans spaces and dashes, with `.docksal` domain appended to it. `myproject => myproject.docksal`

+!!! attention "Windows users need HOSTS file configuration"
+    On Windows you need to append your project to the hosts file for every project `192.168.64.100  myproject.docksal`

 ## Checking the default configuration

-If you setup a project using the simplified process above, Docksal handles all the configuration
+If you had setup a project using the simplified process above, then Docksal will handle all the configuration
 behind the scenes.
 To review the configuration, type `fin config` in your project directory.

 You will see output similar to the following: